American Foundation for the Blind: History

+in what would become known as the Ladies' Mile Historic District.
+It was a three story, Georgian Colonial style structure.

+Over time, a grouping of four buildings, surrounding a courtyard, became occupied by the American Foundation for the Blind.
+They consisted of two Georgian Colonial buildings on West 16th Street as well as another building and a taller loft on West 17th Street.

+The information and public education department at AFB conducted tours of the facility and the recording studios for visiting professionals and student groups.
+This was a practice that has also been done at the similar facilities of APH.

 AFB's advocacy efforts have led to the passage of significant legislation for people with vision loss.
 AFB was instrumental in creating and passing the Americans with Disabilities Act of 1990 (ADA) and more recently worked on the renewal of the Individuals with Disabilities Education Act (IDEA) to ensure that it contained provisions to meet the specific needs of children with vision loss.

+By the 1980s, the cassette tape was the most common format for audio books, and they could be borrowed for no charge from the Library of Congress.
+With eight recording studios featuring actors and actresses reading text, the American Foundation for the Blind was the largest producer of such cassette tapes for the Library of Congress and the format had become more popular than Braille for use by the vision impaired.

 For many years, AFB designed, manufactured and sold products that were made specifically for people with vision loss, such as braille writers, magnifiers, and audio blood pressure monitors.
 AFB also works with technology manufacturers at the design stage to develop products that can be used by everyone, sighted or visually impaired.
 Especially since the advent of digital technology, AFB believes that working to establish universal design practices among technology producers is the most promising and cost-effective option for making all products accessible in the long term.

 AFB is the organization to which Helen Keller devoted her life.
 She worked for AFB for more than 40 years and was instrumental in the foundation of the Talking Books Program, among many others.
 She remained with AFB until her death, in 1968.
 Under the terms of her will, she selected AFB as the repository of her papers and memorabilia, which AFB maintains in the Helen Keller Archive.

+During the mid-1990s, the foundation decided to leave its West 16th Street location, but wanted to stay in New York City because of the talent pool there for the production and recording of the talking books it made and because of New York's status as a world city.